Onufriev-Lab/GBION_tutorial/README.md

 The outline of this tutorial:
 1. Brief introduction into GBION model
-2. Instruction for simulation of Dickerson-Drew dodecamer using the model
+2. **Part 1**: Instruction for simulation of Dickerson-Drew dodecamer using the model
 	1. Preparing the topology, initial coordinates and restraints files for simulation
 	2. Energy minimization
 	3. Heating the system